Regular Show: Writing

 The plots of Regular Show episodes generally begin with a basic problem that the characters must overcome.
 While the protagonists work on their task, a magical, supernatural or strange element appears and complicates the initially simple problem.
 The writers decided to follow this narrative structure to take advantage of the animation.

-The series is rated TV-PG.
+The series was rated TV-PG.
 Cartoon Network told Quintel early on that they wanted to "age it up from the TV-Y7 stuff [they'd] been doing in the past".
 This direction led the crew to use more adult-oriented humor, with light vulgarity and references to alcohol.

 The plots of the episodes were influenced by Quintel's and the writers' personal experiences, such as performing prank telephone calls or accepting an eating challenge from a restaurant.
 The show often references 1980s culture, using music and electronic devices from that era since many factors from the decade left a positive influence on Quintel.
 The show also makes references to modern social trends such as viral internet videos.